 I don’t really like pumpkin.

 I know it’s like the epitome of fall flavour, and everyone, including myself, has been pinning pumpkin recipes like crazy.
 But I’ve been doing it for you.
-And maybe for my husband.
+And maybe for the husband.

 I will definitely be making some pumpkin goodies this fall, but I might not be indulging quite as much as I would be in, say, something full of juicy apples and drenched in caramel.